robert17/iotf-rtd/docs/libraries/python.rst

 IBM Internet of Things Foundation for Python
 ============================================

 Use the Python module for interacting with the `IBM Internet of Things Foundation <https://internetofthings.ibmcloud.com>`__ and to automate commands using Python 3.4 or 2.7.
-The module can be used to simplify interactions the interactions with the IBM Internet of Things Foundation using Python.
+The module can be used to simplify interactions with the IBM Internet of Things Foundation.
+The following libraries contain instructions and guidance on using the python ibmiotf module to interact with devices and applications within your organizations.

 -  `Python 3.4 <https://www.python.org/downloads/release/python-343/>`__
 -  `Python 2.7 <https://www.python.org/downloads/release/python-279/>`__